 All clinicians at Family Strategies Counseling Center provide individual counseling and are licensed in the State of Arizona or are under close supervision of senior staff who are licensed.
-At a minimum, all clinicians have also obtained a master’s degree in psychology, counseling, social work, or other related area.
+At a minimum, all clinicians have also obtained a master’s degree in psychology, counseling, social work, or other related areas.

 Intensive Therapeutic Sessions

-We periodically arrange for intensive therapeutic sessions based upon client needs.
+We periodically arrange for intensive therapeutic sessions based on client needs.
 These often entail several hours of individual, family, or group counseling within the same day, sometimes for several days in a row.
 These intensive sessions are prepared in advance after consulting with the client about objectives and individual needs.
-Not everyone is a candidate for intensive therapy, but some situations make this ideal for a client (e.g., lives a long distance away, feels ’stuck’ in therapy, etc.).
+Not everyone is a candidate for intensive therapy, but some situations make this ideal for a client (e.g., one who lives a long distance away, feels ’stuck’ in therapy, etc.).
 An intake assessment with one of our staff is the first step to an intensive therapy experience.
 All intensives must be approved by the Assistant Executive Director.

 Relationships can be difficult, and they change over time.
 A qualified therapist can help navigate the disconnection and hurt that occurs in a committed relationship.
-Couples counseling is an opportunity to grow together, heal hurts and forgive, as well as become more understanding and more loving toward each other.
-Couples work may include focusing on improving communication, creating healthier boundaries, learning how to express emotional and relational needs, processing trauma or loss together, increasing or repairing sexual intimacy, and more.
+Couples counseling is an opportunity to grow together, heal hurts, and forgive, as well as become more understanding and more loving toward each other.
+Couples’ work may include focusing on improving communication, creating healthier boundaries, learning how to express emotional and relational needs, processing trauma or loss together, increasing or repairing sexual intimacy, and more.
 It takes both partners having the desire and willingness to participate to help create a relationship that lasts.

 Our parenting workshops provide a basic model of an approach implemented by Dr. Ross Green called collaborative problem solving (CPS).
 This approach is highly effective and has been implemented in countless families, schools, inpatient psychiatric units, therapeutic group homes, and residential and juvenile detention facilities across the world.
-The goal with CPS is to foster a collaborative partnership between adults and kids (you are working together) and to engage kids in solving the problems that affect their lives.
+The goal of CPS is to foster a collaborative partnership between adults and kids (you are working together) and to engage kids in solving the problems that affect their lives.

-The Collaborative Problem Solving Model:
+The Collaborative Problem-Solving Model: